vti/stew/README.md

     $ stew install --repo repo-stew .

     # Run your perl with your libraries in your own environment
-    $ stew exec perl -MGD -e ''
+    $ stew exec perl -V

 # DESCRIPTION

 `stew` is an in-app package manager.

 `stew` allows you to package not only CPAN dependencies, but actually your perl and/or any other system libraries.
-All the dependencies are installed into your project directory C<local/> by default.
+All the dependencies are installed into your project directory `local/` by default.
 Shipping it to a deployment server is a no brainer.

 `stew` infrustucture consists of `stew repository` with `stewfile`s, sources and binary packages and app's local